-The fill cap is located on the port side of the console and is marked "WATER" (fig. 3.11.1).
+The fill cap is located on the port side of the console and is marked "WATER" (see Figure 3.15.1).
 Fill the tank only from a source known to provide safe, pure drinking water.
 Use only a plastic hose to fill the water tank.
 Using a rubber hose can give the water a disagreeable taste.